solo-io/solo-docs/gloo/docs/installation/quick_start.md

 ## 1. Install Glooctl

+To install Gloo, you can use one of two options:

+1) Install via the CLI
+2) Install via Kubernetes manifest files

+We highly recommend using the Gloo CLI as it simplifies a lot of the user experience of using Gloo.
+For power users, feel free to use the underlying `yaml` configuration files directly.
 If this is your first time running Gloo, you’ll need to download the command-line interface (CLI) onto your local machine.
 You’ll use this CLI to interact with Gloo, including installing it onto your Kubernetes cluster.

+### CLI
 To install the CLI, run:

 `curl -sL https://run.solo.io/gloo/install | sh`

-Alternatively, you can download the CLI directly via the github releases page.
+Alternatively, you can download the CLI directly [via the github releases page](https://github.com/solo-io/gloo/releases).

 Next, add Gloo to your path with: